 Doing the Wichtel

 Sprudge.com shared it, Dear Coffee, I love you shared it, Thirdwavecoffee.eu shared it.
 Many people on twitter, facebook and instragram shared it.
-Surprisingly many producers and rosters joined the project.
-Even some world class baristas are in the raffle.
-So far there are 356 participants from Australia, Italy, Portugal, Latvia, South Africa, Austria, New Zealand, Japan, Hong Kong, USA, Canada, Singapore, Scotland, Denmark, Belgium, Mexico, Venezuela, Sweden, Finland, UK, The Netherlands, Norway, Turkey, Switzerland and of course Germany..
-We are overwhelmed.
+Surprisingly many producers and rosters joined the project themselves.
+Even some world class baristas joined in the raffle.
+There were more than 360 participants from 25 countries: Australia, Italy, Portugal, Latvia, South Africa, Austria, New Zealand, Japan, Hong Kong, USA, Canada, Singapore, Scotland, Denmark, Belgium, Mexico, Venezuela, Sweden, Finland, UK, The Netherlands, Norway, Turkey, Switzerland and of course Germany..
+We were overwhelmed.

 The amazing things is that this whole project is based on trust andit was great to see that most of the times it worked out.
 Apprently there were some issues with the post offices or customs.
 But we will figure it out and think of a solution for the next Wichteln.

 This project showed me that it’s all about realizing your crazy ideas: Just fucking do it.
 I have written several posts about this topic: Do Your Own Thing, So…, Me, Myself and I and Designing Life.
 But until you realize an idea you have in mind and it explodes like this thing, they are just words.
 It makes me more than happy that an idea can infect so many people.
 It conected a whole scene, experts like roasters, coffee shop owners, baristas and hobby coffee enthusiasts.
 We even heard of people who travelled to the coffee places from which they received the coffees.
 And people were making cuppings together with other participants of the Wichteln.